rockocoop/nvidia-openshift/README.md

 http://<route on openshift router>/notebooks/caffe2/caffe2/python/tutorials/Multi-GPU_Training.ipynb
 ```

-Scroll down and run the solution.
+6) Scroll down to the solution

+7) Update the value in the first section from https://download.caffe2.ai/databases/resnet_trainer.zip to the location
+   you have placed this data in your local disconnected network

 Once you have run them all you can connect into the driver pod and run nvidia-smi to see that
 the GPU is working